velartrill/velartrill.github.io/orig/kestrel.md

 "Orders are, everyone too busted up to fight goes to the Witherbrook cargo depot by the underground.
 They're sending as many trams as they can spare but anyone who misses the transport at Witherbrook is going to be left facing the Guard advance."

-"How are we supposed to get two hundred and twenty-nine *bedbound patients* onto a god damn rail car?"
+"How are we supposed to get two hundred and twenty-nine *bedbound patients* onto a God-damn rail car?
+In *ten minutes!?*"

 "Don't you w-w-worry about me, doc," Sparrow calls out, trying to sit up again.
 "Get the others out, I'll help the rest buy you time--"

 "You will do *nothing of the damn sort,* Fenwild!"
 I blurt, my lungs burning and my legs spasming involuntarily.
-"You're a g-goddamn combat liability right now and you are not going anywhere *near* the line of contact."
+"You're a goddamn c-c-combat liability right now and you are not stepping one *foot* closer to the front line."

 *"Thank you,"* the medic breathes, patting me on the arm.
 He points at Sparrow.
 "If you're this dead-set on being suicidally helpful then *help us get the patients to the underground."*